 If your ministry is simply refinancing an existing loan, the loan will be funded in its entirety at closing.
 If your loan is for construction or a remodel, the loan is funded progressively.
 This is a great benefit to the church because monthly payments will only be charged on the amount borrowed at the time.
 Progressive funding also makes it easier to keep track of which projects have been completed and paid for and ensures the project will be completed within the loan amount.

-Generally, yes.
-If you choose to increase your funding beyond your original project, you must submit a loan expansion request in writing.
-Our loan committee will then review your request.
-If all the pre-qualification criteria is met, funds will be added onto the original loan.
+If you request additional funding beyond your original request, you must submit a loan expansion request in writing and submit current financials.
+The loan committee will review your request and if approved, funds will be added to the current loan balance.

-No. Church officers are required to sign all loan documents, but they are not required to sign as co-signers.
+Church officers are required to sign all loan documents, but they are not required to sign as co-signers guaranteeing the loan.